Shabzynana/team-fenom/README.md

 - `contact`: Schema for creating a contact message.
 - `users_id_body`: Schema for updating a user.

-## Contributing
+## Contribution

 Contributions are welcome!
-Please fork this repository and submit a pull request with your improvements.
+Please fork this repository.
 ---

 Feel free to adjust the sections, add more details, or include any specific setup instructions as per your project's needs.